Fulham vs Manchester United: Ole Gunnar Solskjaer explains Marcus Rashford & Victor Lindelof absences but expects both to play vs PSG | Goal.com

 Solskjaer told MUTV of those selection calls: "There are a couple of niggles, Rashford got a dead leg against Leicester.
 We don’t want to risk him.

-"At the back, Victor is out, not a really a concern, he should be okay for Tuesday."
+"At the back, Victor is out, not really a concern, he should be okay for Tuesday."

 United will face PSG in midweek as they take in the first leg of an eagerly-anticipated Champions League last-16 encounter.